 This, current DNS systems are leaving billions of users vulnerable since the internet is not encrypted.
 It allows ISP’s and law enforcement agencies to spy your browsing activities due to unencrypted DNS queries.

 By Implementing DNS over HTTPS, DNS traffic will be fully encrypted from clients (browsers) to resolvers through HTTPS.
 It never lets anyone intercepted or tampered the browsing activities and spying on the network.
 Currently, DoH resolver managed and hosted by Cloudflare.

-If you’re interested in exactly how DoH protects your browsing history, here’s an in-depth explainer by Lin Clark.
+If you’re interested in exactly how DoH protects your browsing history, here’s an in-depth explained by Lin Clark.